Xilinx/embpf-bootfw-update-tool/README.md

 The -w option allows you to connect the target system on one machine that may not be able to run this script, and then run this script from a diff machine to program, erase, or verify OSPI.
 Make sure to start hw_server through default port 3121 on the machine connected to target machine.

 If the target machine is a Versal eval platform, then hw_server is automatically started on the system controller for Versal eval platform. curl command over port 80 is used to call sc_app/sc_cmd on system controller to control the system. the IP address passed in through -w is that of the system controller.

+The -w option is not supported for embplus platform due to the need to directly access GPIOs to put the system in JTAG mode and the system lack a default http server to enable curl commands, like that of SC for Versal eval platform.

 ## Known issues and Debug Tips